Schwere-Reiter-Straße: Buildings

 On the corner of Dachauer Straße is the cultural center "Schwere Reiter - Dance Theater" since 1993, next to it is the "Munich Center of Community Arts" (MUCCA) and other objects of the creative district Schwabing, according to Süddeutsche Zeitung "the most vibrant and versatile artist biotope" of Munich.
 In 2021, the criminal justice center in Munich is to move into a seven-storey building, the construction of which began in 2016.
-Next to Schwerer-Reiter-Straße 9 are the institutes and stables of the Veterinary Faculty of the University of Munich.
+Next to Schwerer-Reiter-Straße 9 are the institutes and stables of the Veterinary Faculty of LMU Munich.
 At Schwerer-Reiter-Straße 15 you will find the theater tent "Das Schloss".
 On the corner of Ackermannstraße, a boarding house was completed in 2016, which was awarded in 2012 for its design choice from seven designs.
 At the Schwere-Reiter-Straße 35 is the dormitory Schwere-Reiter- Straße.
 One of the four locations of the German Patent and Trade Mark Office is located at Schwere-Reiter-Straße 37.
 In Schwere-Reiter-Straße 39 stands a three-storey, richly structured Neo-Baroque style building with three Risaliten with Mansard walm roofs, built from 1900 to 1902 by Georg Zeiser.
 In it was formerly the team building of the Prince-Leopold-Kaserne.

 In Schwerere-Reiter-Straße 41 stands the former staff building of the Prinz-Leopold-Kaserne, which was also built from 1900 to 1902 by Georg Zeiser as a three-storey articulated Neo-Baroque style building with tent roof and coat of arms relief on the gabel.
 At the corner of Winzererstraße stands the former casino building of the Prinz-Leopold-Kaserne, a castle-like freestanding, inclined neo-baroque corner building with rich sculptural decor and front terrace with open staircase.

 Southeast of the casino building is the city archives Munich.
 The Barbarasiedlung is bordered to the north by the Schwere-Reiter-Straße.
 It is a document for the small housing construction in the years before the First World War and stands under the principles of Theodor Fischer with elements of the garden city idea under ensemble protection.

 Over its entire length, the Schwere-Reiter-Straße has two lanes in each direction, which are divided in the middle by the tracks of the tram line 12.
 As a special feature, the section between Winzererstraße and Ackermannstraße has an additional separation in the lanes though a green strip with densely standing old trees.
 The use is permitted for motorized traffic, however, only in the east-west direction.
 As a result, the Schwere-Reiter-Straße has a width of over 50 m in this area.